Boxgrove Palaeolithic site: Human remains

+Remains of an archaic human provisionally thought to be a member of the Homo heidelbergensis subspecies were first found on the site in 1993, consisting of the partial midsegment (diaphysis) of a tibia of belonging to an individual probably stood 1.8m high and weighed approximately 80 kg.
+The tibia is relatively stocky like those of other archaic humans.
+In 1994, two incisor teeth from the lower jaw, probably belonging the same individual (though probably not the same person as the tibia) were also reported from the site.
+The teeth display scratch marks that may have been made when using stone tools near the mouth.

-Excavation history
+Excavation and research history

 The Boxgrove site was first discovered by the archaeologist Andrew Woodcock and the geologist Roy Shephard-Thorn in 1974.
 During the first stages of gravel extraction, their investigations showed a series of marine deposits, overlain by gravels, were preserved within the quarry.
 Woodcock recorded exceptionally well preserved Acheulean artefacts and mammalian fauna at the intersection between these sediments and determined the potential importance of the site.

 "Boxgrove is simply one of the great Early Palaeolithic/Middle Pleistocene sites in the world, this statement has nothing to do with ego or anything else personal to myself - it just is.
 The quality of preservation, the range and depth of its myriad lines of multidisciplinary evidence are beyond nearly all other sites."